-Each product is architected uniquely and are goal is to support all common technologies, but please refer to the items below to help ensure a successful implementation.
-For further questions, please email our technical support team.
+We are aware that each product is architected uniquely and our goal is to support all common technologies.
+Nevertheless, please refer to the items below to help ensure a successful implementation.

-If you have users on old IE versions, you can select to not show them tours, by using our audience targeting/user segmentation functionality.
+If you have users using any version of Internet Explorer, you can select to not show them Experiences, by using our audience targeting/user segmentation functionality.

-If you believe that Chameleon is not rendering correctly or accurately on any browser, please send a screenshot to email@example.com and we'll try to resolve asap.
+Note: If you think Chameleon is not rendering correctly on any specific browser, please send us a screenshot so we can take a deeper look into the underlying issue.

 Mobile web and mobile apps

 Chameleon supports mobile web.
 Experiences are built to be responsive and will adjust as elements on your page move based on the browser size.
 However, at this stage, Chameleon does not support native mobile applications.